cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 }
 ```

-And then we can perform logging:
+Once we get the logger instance, we can perform logging:

 ```java
 log.trace("Logging at TRACE level");